 William and Catherine presented new Canadians who came from 12 different countries with national flags.

 Next, The Duke and Duchess of Cambridge attended a Noon Show celebrating Canada Day that marks the country’s 144th birthday.
 The Royal couple arrived at the public event in the State Landau.

-The musical and pageantry event, hosted at the Parliament Hill and broadcasted around the nation, was attended by approximately 300,000 people.
+The musical and pageantry event, hosted at Parliament Hill and broadcasted around the nation, was attended by approximately 300,000 people.

 William and Catherine enjoyed performances of Sam Roberts Band, Great Big Sea, Corb Lund, and Maria Aragon during the show.
 The Noon show included anthems, a flypast by military aircraft display team the Snowbirds and a link-up with Canadian forces in Kandahar in southern Afghanistan.

 Once again, Prince William showed off his French skill while addressing the gathering.
 He talked about the Canadian Forces’ combat role in Afghanistan, Catherine’s Grandfather who trained in Canada as a pilot in the Second World War and give Canadian the warm message from his grandmother the Queen.

 The Duke and Duchess of Cambridge greeted the public who was chanting “Will and Kate”.

 The Duchess of Cambridge wore Reiss Nanette Dress paired with Asprey 167 Button Earrings, Asprey 167 Button Necklace, Tiffany Diamonds by the Yard bracelet, Lock & Co Maple Leaf Hat, Hobbs London Albini Square Cut Court shoe and Anya Hindmarch Fan Bag.
 Catherine topped her outfit with Maple Leaf Brooch on loan from the Queen.